 Marine and Island Ecology is an upper-level undergraduate course open to students currently enrolled in an ACCA school.
 This course will introduce general ecological concepts pertaining to marine and island ecosystems as well as our relationship to these systems.
 Conservation management as it relates to island ecosystems will also be covered.
 The course will build on resources within Shedd Aquarium — including its collection and expert staff — along with guest speakers working in the field of marine conservation.
 Field research methods are introduced and applied during a nine-day field research excursion to the Florida Keys aboard Shedd's research vessel, the R/V Coral Reef II.

-The application period is currently open.
-Applications are due November 15, 2022.
+The application period is currently closed.
+Applications for the Spring 2023 course will open in October of 2022.
 Contact Hilary Wind to apply.

 Tuition is paid to your university at the current rate.
 An additional laboratory fee of $1,700 is due to Shedd Aquarium upon acceptance.